top of page

 A beautiful ninth-century story has been preserved.
 It's about a women living in a Frisian colony in Birka in present-day southern Sweden.
 An old, Frisian woman, whose name was Frideburg, requested her daughter Catla to make the journey to the emporium of Dorestat in the River Rhine area of Frisia after her death, in order to distribute her fortune among the church and the poor.
 Her daughter did what was requested.
 She travelled all the way to Dorestat, present-day Wijk bij Duurstede in the Netherlands, and distributed the wealth of her mother (Lebecq 1992).
 Miraculously, once here purse was empty, the next day it was filled again, so Catla could distribute even more wealth among the poor (Kuipers, Jensma & Vries 2011).

 Another interesting story around 800 was that of Saint Ludger, when he was in Frisia to convert the people to Christendom.
 In the village Helewyret, present-day Helwerd in the province of Groningen, Saint Ludger met the beloved blind bard named Bernlef.
 Bernlef was introduced to Saint Ludger by a woman named Meinsuit.
 A mysterious woman.
 Who was she and why was it a woman who introduced Bernlef, and not a noble or a man of stature?
 A visit of an authority like Ludger was not your regular thing, those days.
-Want to know more about Meinsuit or the blind bard Bernlef, read our post One of history’s enlightening hikes, that of Bernlef.
+Want to know more about Meinsuit or the blind bard Bernlef, read our blog post One of history’s enlightening hikes, that of Bernlef.

 To continue our argument, in common with the Anglo-Saxons, women played a vital role in preventing, stemming and ending conflicts between tribes in the Early Middle Ages.
 This because of the fact they often were married into rival kin-groups.
 During tensions or violence between groups, these women had a personal interest and natural strong position between the rivalling kin-groups to intermediate.
 This position is illustrated in the Old-English epic poem Beowulf.
 Queen Hildeburg, who was married to King Finn of Frisia, is the 'chief mourner' after her son was killed during the battle between her own Danish kin and the Frisians.
 Her deceased son, of course, being half Danish and half Frisian.